postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 [!code-csharp[](~\code\DebugDemo3\Program.cs)]

-the example shows a method that is designed to get customer details from the database in the form of a XML string.
+the example shows a method that is designed to get customer details from the database in the form of an XML string.
 There can be many problems connecting to a database and therefore a `Retry` aspect makes sense and it is better to log these.
 So `Log` aspect also makes sense.
 However, the order in which these aspects will be applied is determined by the aspect author.
 As a user of these aspects, you need not worry about them.

 Another interesting thing that CodeLense shows is a clickable link to show the transformed code and original code side by side.